The Dime Bank COVID-19 Information

 - Saturday - Sunday - Holidays (except Thanksgiving and Christmas) 9:00 a.m. - 5:00 p.m.

-You can easily monitor your accounts at The Dime Bank, Member FDIC, for incoming ACH deposits by setting up an alert within Dime On Line.
+You can easily monitor your accounts at The Dime Bank for incoming ACH deposits by setting up an alert within Dime On Line.
 Under the Options Tab, select Alerts and set up an Event Alert.
 You can also use our automated telephone banking system to check your account's balance and transaction history by calling 1-866-342-5693.

-You may check the status of your payment at IRS.gov/GetMyPayment.
-For more information about Economic Impact Payments, please visit IRS.gov/EIP.
 Please remember, the IRS will not call, text, email, or contact you on social media asking for personal or bank information.
+The Federal Trade Commission (FTC) issued guidance on scams related to EIPs.
+For more information, please read FTC statement.

 If you are a small business, or know someone who is a small business owner, the Small Business Administration has some resources and guidance.